A2P 10DLC Documentation

 For questions about the BuildCrux SMS program, opt-out issues, or to report a complaint, contact us:

-This page exists for two audiences: end-users who want to know how their phone number will be used, and TCR (The Campaign Registry) reviewers verifying our A2P 10DLC campaign registration.
+This page exists for two audiences: BuildCrux account holders who want to know how their phone number will be used, and TCR (The Campaign Registry) reviewers verifying our A2P 10DLC campaign registration.
 The opt-in flow described above matches the production BuildCrux application as of the “Last updated” date above.
+Customer-facing project messages and team-invitation SMS are not part of this campaign.